troyvassalotti/troyv.dev/src/posts/an-abandoned-website.md

 date: 2020-09-12
 tags: ['post', 'project', 'hugo']
 ---
 Websites can be bought and live on forever...or so long as the domain name continues to be renewed.
-As a result, some sites just become abandoned, living in the aether, but because of backwards compatibility they don't really _look abandoned_.
+As a result, some sites become abandoned, living in the aether, but because of backwards compatibility they don't really _look abandoned_.

 Well, what if they did?
 What if the website deteriorated over time, things fell apart, and the darkness came to consume it?
 That's where my new project, [Abandoned Website](https://abandoned-website.netlify.app/), comes in.

 I don't know when, why, or how I came up with the idea to create this project.
-If I'm remembering correctly, it was way back in my early stages of learning to code - you know, when you're just full of ideas that sound _fun_ and _exciting_ and _definitely not hard to implement_ - and I just jotted it down as a note in my phone.
+If I'm remembering correctly, it was way back in my early stages of learning to code - you know, when you're full of ideas that sound _fun_ and _exciting_ and _definitely not hard to implement_ - and I jotted it down as a note in my phone.

-I clearly didn't have the skills to build it yet.
+I didn't have the skills to build it yet.
 - No design skills.
 - I could barely code an email and that was my full-time job.
 - No clear idea how to even make a website live.